New Grant from Arizona State University Announced

 c/o Arizona State University

-Team members Erika Chiu, Sowmiya Deventhira-Raja, Ellie Kim, Arnav Maheshwari, and Kira Waldhalm will work to manage the grant funding.
-Fifteen-hour online trainings will focus on leveraging intentional project design to develop students’ durable skills.
-Additionally, ASU will offer micro-credentials, stipends, and resources, improving the quality of existing programs within the Eloquence Charitable Fund and representing a significant step in the professional development of our team members.
+Our team members Erika Chiu, Sowmiya Deventhira-Raja, Ellie Kim, Arnav Maheshwari, and Kira Waldhalm will work to manage the grant funding.
+They will participate in fifteen-hour online trainings focused on leveraging intentional project design to develop students’ durable skills.
+Additionally, ASU will offer micro-credentials, stipends, and resources.
 For updates, please follow Eloquence Academy on social media (@eloquenceacademy).

 ###

 Eloquence Academy, Inc. is a 501(c)(3) nonprofit organization and 509(a)(2) public charity dedicated to increasing equitable academic debate opportunities for rural and historically underserved students.
-The Academy offers debate classes, summer camps, workshops, tournaments, in-school programs, and online resources for 2,500+ students across 35 states and 16 countries.
-Ultimately, EA aims to prepare youth for college readiness, career engagement, and community impact through the transferable skills gained from debate.
-Follow EA on Instagram and YouTube at @eloquenceacademy.
+The Academy offers debate classes, summer camps, workshops, tournaments, in-school programs, and online resources for 2,500+ students across 35 states and 17 countries.
+Ultimately, Eloquence Academy aims to prepare youth for college readiness, career engagement, and community impact through the transferable skills gained from debate.
+Follow Eloquence Academy on Instagram, LinkedIn, and YouTube.